Induced pluripotent stem cell

 Confocal microscopic image of a colony of human induced pluripotent stem cells derived from a patient with oculocutaneous albinism.
-Red indicates transcription factor Oct-4, green the protein SSEA4, and blue the nuclei of the cells.
+Blue indicates transcription factor Oct-4, green the protein SSEA4, and red the nuclei of the cells.

-Human iPS cells colonies.
+Human iPS cell colonies.
 The spindle-shaped cells in the background are mouse fibroblast cells.
-Only those cells comprising the center colony are human iPS cells.
+Only those cells composing the center colony are human iPS cells.

 Induced pluripotent stem cells (also known as iPS cells or iPSCs) are a type of pluripotent stem cell that can be generated directly from a somatic cell.
-The iPSC technology was pioneered by Shinya Yamanaka and Kazutoshi Takahashi in Kyoto, Japan, who together showed in 2006 that the introduction of four specific genes (named Myc, Oct3/4, Sox2 and Klf4), collectively known as Yamanaka factors, encoding transcription factors could convert somatic cells into pluripotent stem cells.
+The iPSC technology was pioneered by Shinya Yamanaka and Kazutoshi Takahashi in Kyoto, Japan, who together showed in 2006 that the introduction of four specific genes (named c-Myc, Oct4, Sox2 and KLF4), collectively known as Yamanaka factors, encoding transcription factors could convert somatic cells into pluripotent stem cells.
 Shinya Yamanaka was awarded the 2012 Nobel Prize along with Sir John Gurdon "for the discovery that mature cells can be reprogrammed to become pluripotent."

 Pluripotent stem cells hold promise in the field of regenerative medicine.
 Because they can propagate indefinitely, as well as give rise to every other cell type in the body (such as neurons, heart, pancreatic, and liver cells), they represent a single source of cells that could be used to replace those lost to damage or disease.

 The best-known type of pluripotent stem cell is the embryonic stem cell.
-However, since the generation of embryonic stem cells involves destruction (or at least manipulation) of the pre-implantation stage embryo, there has been much controversy surrounding their use.
+However, since the generation of embryonic stem cells involves the destruction (or at least manipulation) of a pre-implantation stage embryo, there has been much controversy surrounding their use.
 Patient-matched embryonic stem cell lines can now be derived using somatic cell nuclear transfer (SCNT).

 Since iPSCs can be derived directly from adult tissues, they not only bypass the need for embryos, but can be made in a patient-matched manner, which means that each individual could have their own pluripotent stem cell line.
 These unlimited supplies of autologous cells could be used to generate transplants without the risk of immune rejection.
 While the iPSC technology has not yet advanced to a stage where therapeutic transplants have been deemed safe, iPSCs are readily being used in personalized drug discovery efforts and understanding the patient-specific basis of disease.

-Yamanaka named iPSCs with a lower case "i" due to the popularity of the iPod and other products.
+Yamanaka named iPSCs with a lower case "i" due to the popularity of the iPod and other Apple products.

 In his Nobel seminar, Yamanaka cited the earlier seminal work of Harold Weintraub on the role of myoblast determination protein 1 (MyoD) in reprogramming cell fate to a muscle lineage as an important precursor to the discovery of iPSCs.